Chicago Car Accident Lawyer

 Typically, a victim has up to two years to file a personal injury lawsuit after an auto accident in Illinois.
 The legal term for this timeframe is known as the statute of limitations.
 The day of the accident is when the statute of limitations begins to run.
 If a case is filed passed this timeframe, it is usually dismissed.

 Some car accident cases might be eligible for an extension to the statute of limitations.
-A Chicago car accident lawyer can advise if these exceptions apply to your case.
-It is best to start consulting legal representation as soon as possible after the accident.
-This can give the law firm time to attempt settlement negotiations prior to filing a lawsuit.
+Our car accident lawyers can advise if these exceptions apply to your case.
+It is best to start consulting with us as soon as possible after the accident.
+This gives our law firm time to attempt settlement negotiations prior to filing a lawsuit.

 If the accident involved a fatality, then a family member might be able to file a wrongful death lawsuit.
 The statute of limitations for a wrongful death case begins on the day of the decedent’s death.
 This may not always be the same day of the accident.